sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

-A [riffle][] can be modelled as dividing the cards into two stacks and randomly picking either the left or right stack to deliver the next card to the result, over and over until we run out of cards.
-Each choice is based on probabilities proportional to the number of cards in each stack, and this model implies the dealer would tries to mix the two piles evenly rather than letting one side expire early with the other simply dropped on top.
+A [riffle][] can be modelled as dividing the cards into two stacks and randomly picking either the left or right stack to deliver the next card to the result, over and over until there are no more cards.
+Each choice is based on probabilities proportional to the number of cards in each stack, and this model implies the dealer tries to mix the two stacks evenly rather than letting one side expire early and then simply dropping the rest of the cards from the other stack on top.

 Unfortunately if you have too much precision then the outcome is that you interleave the cards in a regular left-right-left-right pattern,